United States

 📌 Save this to Pinterest!

-Idaho Hot Springs Do’s & Dont’s
+Idaho Natural Hot Springs Do’s & Dont’s

 We want to keep Idaho’s hot springs steamy, right?
 So you must follow these guidelines when you visit.